 What Do Neurologists Do?

 Neurologists provide medical, but not surgical, treatment of diseases affecting the brain, spine and nervous system.
 To become a neurologist a medical school graduate must train for three years in a neurology residency program.
 Many neurologists take additional training in a specialization such as epilepsy, pain management or sleep medicine.
 Their field overlaps somewhat with that of a neurosurgeon; for example a neurologist might collaborate with a neurosurgeon for an epilepsy patient, referring him/her to the neurosurgeon if a surgical procedure could help the patient.

 Conditions for which people consult neurologists include multiple sclerosis, Alzheimer’s disease or dementia, Parkinson’s disease, speech problems and migraines.
 Typically these types of conditions do not require surgery.
 Neurologists and neurosurgeons often work together on conditions such as epilepsy or those that may require surgery.
 The neurologist also works with a primary care physician, performing and interpreting tests for brain disorders.

 Choosing a neurosurgeon does not guarantee that you will need neck surgery or back surgery.
 They can provide a wide range of treatment options which can include surgery if needed.
-Check with our office and we’ll let you know which type of doctor would be best to see and how to get started with tests before seeing the physician.
+Check with our office located in The Woodlands, TX and we’ll let you know which type of doctor would be best to see and how to get started with tests before seeing the physician.